Click each heading for more info.

 If you are interested in attending next year or have general program questions, please email firstname.lastname@example.org.

 PACA coordinates quarterly gatherings with presentations on rotating topics such as worker ownership conversions, cooperatives as a tool to fight gentrification, and Co-ops 101.
-To get more information about the Community of Practice, contact Michaela Holmes at email@example.com.
+To get more information about the Community of Practice, reach out to email@example.com.

 PACA joins with our allies and members to advocate on municipal, state, and federal levels for policies that support the growth of cooperative businesses.